gl-transitions/gl-transitions/README.md

 This document specifies GL Transition Specification **v1**, `1` as in `gl-transitions @ 1` (consistently to the NPM package major).
 For any breaking changes in this specification, semver will be respected and the major will get bumped.

-> NB: we should soon release v1 to get in sync with the current v1 libs.

 ## What is a transition?

 A Transition is an animation that smoothly animates the intermediary steps between 2 textures: `from` and `to`.
 The step is specified by a `progress` value that moves from `0.0` to `1.0`.